 To extract your key from the vehicle’s ignition, an auto locksmith will use a RFID (Radio Frequency Identification) device to discover the key’s unique serial number.
 This data is needed so that they can get the key out of the ignition without triggering the vehicle’s alarm system.

-There is a huge range of makes and models of cars, vans, pickup trucks and SUVs being driven by people in the UK and the US.
-Whatever vehicle you happen to drive, an experienced auto locksmith will be able to extract a broken key from your ignition or lock for you.
+There is a huge range of makes and models of cars, vans, pickup trucks, and SUVs being driven by people in the US.
+Whatever vehicle you happen to drive, an experienced automotive locksmith will be able to extract a broken key from your ignition or lock for you.

-However, there are many companies offering auto locksmith services, so finding one that is trustworthy, won’t rip you off and is close to where you live or work can be daunting, especially if you need key extraction in an emergency.
+However, there are many companies offering auto locksmith services, so finding one that is trustworthy, won’t rip you off and is close to where you live or work can be daunting, especially if you need your car key extracting in an emergency.

-At Auto Locksmiths, we appreciate how difficult it can seem and that’s why we are here - to take all the uncertainty out of finding suitable lock technicians.
+We appreciate how difficult it can seem and that’s why we are here – to take all the uncertainty out of finding suitable lock & key technicians.
 Every auto locksmith listed on our site has been vetted, approved and verified by industry experts, so you can be certain you will be receiving professional services from someone who is trustworthy and qualified to extract broken keys, so you can get back on the road in next to no time.